VxBlocks/filecoin-utils/README.md

 # filecoin-utils

-This is a collection of utilities working for Filecoin blockchain.
+This is a collection of utilities working for Filecoin blockchain.The miner commands particularly provide penalty statistics for terminating all sectors and time distribution data of sector expiration.
+These functions are really useful for miners.
 - `address` displays multiple address formats including f0, f1, and eth.
 - `chain` provides utilities for getting block and tipset information.
 - `miner` provides utilities for getting miner information and sector expiration information.